TIY-Austin-Front-End-Engineering/fresh-job-board-views/README.md

 * Understand how to create components with React
 * Understand the difference between JSX and HTML
 * Understand how to nest components with React
-* Understand how to use the Backbone Router with React

 ### Performance Objectives